-Men researching options for ending their marriages are often overwhelmed by what can seem like a confusing game of terminology.
-Divorce, legal separation, mediation, and collaborative divorce are a few of the most common terms used to describe some of the different paths to ending a marriage.
+Most men are overwhelmed by terminology when researching options to end their marriage.
+Divorce, legal separation, mediation, and collaborative divorce are a few of the common terms used to describe different paths in ending a marriage.

 What Is Mediation?

 Mediation is a form of alternative dispute resolution.
-In plain English, it is a way for both parties to reach an agreement that is legally binding but doesn’t require the involvement of traditional legal channels.
+More simply put, it’s a way for both parties to reach a mutually beneficial agreement that doesn’t require the involvement of traditional legal channels.

 What does it include?

-- and any other issues that need to be resolved in the process of ending your marriage.
+- Any other issues that need to be resolved in the process of ending your marriage.

-Mediation can be an effective tool for divorce or custody cases, but parties considering mediation should be well informed prior to beginning the process.
+Mediation can be an effective tool for divorce or custody cases, but please note that parties considering this should be well informed about the process before beginning.
 Contentious or high conflict divorces are often not well suited for mediation— couples that are amicable, willing to compromise and communicate openly tend to have the most success.